-- DNR and Clemson University currently have a limited number of adult alligators with a GPS telemetry package attached directly to the back/neck area of the alligator.
-Contact DNR immediately at 1-800-922-5431 to arrange a pick up of the transmitter from any harvested alligator.
-Transmitters can be refurbished and used again. - Missing toes (no longer used, but marked animals still exist). - Plastic or metal tags attached to scutes along the tail. - Obvious missing tail scutes, starting with the two tall rows of scutes along the tail to the end of the tail. - Example of missing toe - Metal tags between toes. - Take pictures of any potentially marked alligators. - Record and report tag numbers along with exact location of harvest. - Note locations of missing scutes and/or toes. - Contact the SCDNR Alligator Program at (803) 734-3609.
+- SCDNR and Clemson University may have a limited number of adult alligators with a GPS telemetry package attached directly to the back/neck area of the alligator.
+Contact SCDNR immediately at 1-800-922-5431 to inquire about the status of the transmitter from any harvested alligator.
+In some cases, transmitters can be refurbished and used again, or even redeployed if significant life remains in the on-board battery. - Missing toes (no longer used, but marked animals still exist). - Plastic or metal tags attached to scutes along the tail. - Obvious missing tail scutes, starting with the two tall rows of scutes along the tail to the end of the tail. - Metal tags between toes with numbers (many marked with the letters MUSC by the Medical University of South Carolina). - Take pictures of any potentially marked alligators. - Record and report tag numbers along with exact location of harvest. - Note locations of missing scutes and/or toes and which side of the animal these marks are located.